saussayjesica/react-workshop/README.md

 ## What is React?

-React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+React is a Javascript library for building UI components

 ## What are we going to build?